gmifflen/GabesSpreadsheetProcessor/README.md

 2. Enter the names of the columns you want to remove in the text field, separated by commas.

+3. Click the "Preview Data" button to double check you have the right file

-3. Click the "Process Files" button.
+4. Click the "Process Files" button.
 The application will read each file, remove the specified columns, and write the cleaned data to a new file with "_cleaned" appended to the original filename.

 Video guide(click image below)[slightly outdated]: